rubendleon/Demo-ContosoExpenseReporting/Demo.md

 	_Connection String_

-1. In Visual Studio.
-Open the **web.config**
+1. In Visual Studio, open the **Web.config** file.
 1. Remove the existing connection string
-1. CTL+K, CTL+X
-1. Select **My XML Snippets**
+1. Press **CTL+K, CTL+X** and select **My XML Snippets**.
-1. Insert the **AzureConnectionString**
-1. Paste the connection string from the portal into the placeholder.
+1. Insert the **AzureConnectionString** and replace the placeholder with the connection string that you copied from the portal.
-1. Update the password with:
+1. Remember to update the password in the new connection string:

 	![Updating Web.config with Azure Connection String](Images/updating-webconfig-with-azure-connection-stri.png?raw=true "Updating Web.config with Azure Connection String")

-	_Updating Web.config with Azure Connection String_
+	_Updating Web.config with the Azure connection string_

 	>**Speaking Point**
 	>
 	> We now need to deploy the application to Windows Azure, but we now want it to connect to our database in the VM, so the first thing we need to do is modify the connection string.

-1. Right mouse click the **Web Project** and select **Publish** from the context menu.
+1. Right-click the **Web Project** and then select **Publish**.

 	![Re-deploying application](Images/re-deploying-application.png?raw=true "Re-deploying application")

-	_Re-deploying application_
+	_Re-deploying the application_

 	>**Speaking Point**
 	>
-	> Simply by changing the connection string and redeploying I running completely in Azure managed services.
+	> Simply by changing the connection string and redeploying, I'm  running completely in Azure managed services.

 <a name="segment4" />
 ### Windows Azure SQL Federation ###

-1. In SQL Server Management Studio, expand SQL Azure Connection in Object Explorer and select the Databases node.
+1. In SQL Server Management Studio, expand the SQL Azure Connection in Object Explorer and select the **Databases** node.

 	![Management Studio's Object Explorer](Images/management-studios-object-explorer-.png?raw=true "Management Studio's Object Explorer")

 	>**Speaking Point**
 	>
 	> The database we have been using up to this point is a single Azure SQL Database.
-Since we just discussed SQL Federations, we’re going to illustrate how to create a Federated version of our expense report database.
+Since we've just discussed SQL Federations, we’re going to illustrate how to create a federated version of our expense report database.
 	> In SSMS, we need to create a new database from which we will create our federations.

+1. Right-click the server node, and select **New Query** to open a new query window connected to the _master_ database.
-1. Open a new query window and create a new database named **ContosoFED**.
+1. In the new query window, execute the following statement to create a database named **ContosoFED**.
-Execute the script.

 	![Creating a new database](Images/creating-a-new-database.png?raw=true "Creating a new database")